inductiva/inductiva/docs-sources/dualsphysics/paraview-for-visualization.md

 ![Simulation running with velocity visible](../../_static/sim_vel.png)
 <p align="center"><em>Figure 7: Simulation running with velocity visible</em></p>

-You can now sabe your animation by clicking `File` > `Save Animation...` and choosing the format you want to save it in.
+You can save your animation by going to **File > Save Animation...** and choosing your preferred format.

-Stay tunned for the next section, where we will show you how to visualize your simulation using Blender.